Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       SUGGESTED USE

-Like the first build-in anti-tracking of Firefox and Edge build-in filters, the EU-US most used Mv3 filter is directed to delivering maximum effect with minimal website breakage.
-That is why it is using simple third-party blocking ABP syntax for the most used advertising and tracking networks and can be used by most adblockers.

 I normally use the EU-US-most used filter in combination with my extension's own (english) adblocking filter to reduce the number of rules in combination with a country/language specific filter (Easylist or AdgUard country/language specific filters)

                                                       ERRORS & ISSUES